-To mitigate the uncertainty, guidelines emphasize the importance of local policy and protocols, providing phenotype information, understanding the strengths and limitations of molecular testing, multidisciplinary consultation, using trio analysis to aid in interpretation, and pre- and post-test genetic counselling (Klapwijk, 2021).
+To mitigate the uncertainty, guidelines emphasize the importance of local policy and protocols, providing phenotype information, understanding the strengths and limitations of molecular testing, multidisciplinary consultation, using trio analysis to aid in interpretation and pre- and post-test genetic counselling (Klapwijk, 2021).

-A 2010 guideline that followed a systematic review of 33 studies endorsed chromosomal microarray testing, as opposed to G-banded karyotyping, as a first-line diagnostic method for developmental delay/intellectual disabilities, autism spectrum disorder, or multiple congenital anomalies (Miller, 2010).
-The following year, the Canadian College of Medical Geneticists recommended that chromosomal microarray testing not be performed on women at low risk for chromosomal abnormalities (Duncan, 2011).
+A 2010 guideline by the International Standard Cytogenomic Array Consortium that followed a systematic review of 33 studies endorsed chromosomal microarray testing, as opposed to G-banded karyotyping, as a first-line diagnostic method for developmental delay/intellectual disabilities, autism spectrum disorder, or multiple congenital anomalies (Miller, 2010).

-An American College of Medical Genetics guideline, recognizing that a genetic basis for autism can be found in 30% to 40% of cases, recommended that genetic testing should be discussed with all patients and families with autism spectrum disorder (Schaefer, 2013).
+An American College of Medical Genetics guideline, recognizing that a genetic basis for autism can be found in 30% to 40% of cases, recommended that chromosomal microarray testing be considered a first-tier test in place of a karyotype for individuals with developmental disabilities or congenital anomalies.
+In the genetic evaluation of autism, its diagnostic yield is approximately 10% and complements other molecular testing.
+Genetic testing should be discussed with all patients and families with autism spectrum disorder (Schaefer, 2013).

 A December 2016 Committee Opinion from the American College of Obstetricians and Gynecologists recommended prenatal chromosomal microarray analysis for women of all ages.
-The opinion recommended the analysis for fetuses with one or more major structural abnormalities found on ultrasound, in structurally normal fetuses undergoing diagnostic testing, and in evaluation of intrauterine fetal death or stillbirth to better understand cause (American College of Obstetricians and Gynecologists, 2016).
+The College recommended the analysis for fetuses with one or more major structural abnormalities found on ultrasound, in structurally normal fetuses undergoing diagnostic testing, and in evaluation of intrauterine fetal death or stillbirth to better understand cause (American College of Obstetricians and Gynecologists, 2016).